 WITH simple_checks AS (SELECT

-(select nspname from pg_namespace where oid=c.relnamespace) as table_schema,
+(SELECT nspname FROM pg_namespace WHERE oid=c.relnamespace) AS table_schema,

 c.relname AS table_name,

-o.conname AS constraint_name
+o.conname AS constraint_name,

-FROM pg_constraint o INNER JOIN pg_class c ON c.oid = o.conrelid
+INNER JOIN pg_class c ON c.oid = o.conrelid

-WHERE o.contype = 'c' AND cardinality(o.conkey)=1),
+WHERE o.contype = 'c' AND cardinality(o.conkey) = 1)

 SELECT format('ALTER TABLE %1$I.%2$I DROP CONSTRAINT %3$I;', table_schema, table_name, constraint_name) AS statements

-FROM checks
+FROM simple_checks

 OR

-(data_type ~* '^(character|text)' AND check_clause !~*'::(bpchar|character|text)' AND check_clause ~*'::')
+AND check_clause ~*'::')

 ORDER BY table_schema, table_name, constraint_name;